arpitbbhayani/knowledge-base/system-design/sending-payload-in-an-http-get-request/README.md

 ===

-<p>Can we send the payload in an HTTP GET request? [ in a gist ]</p>
+Can we send the payload in an HTTP GET request? [ in a gist ]

-<p>It is a common myth that we could not pass the request body in the HTTP GET request.
-HTTP 1.1 specification neither enforces nor suggests this behavior.</p>
+It is a common myth that we could not pass the request body in the HTTP GET request.
+HTTP 1.1 specification neither enforces nor suggests this behavior.

-<p>This means it is up to implementing the application web servers - Flask, uWSGI, etc. - to see if it parses the request body in the HTTP GET request.
-To do this, just check the request object you would be getting in your favorite framework.</p>
+This means it is up to implementing the application web servers - Flask, uWSGI, etc. - to see if it parses the request body in the HTTP GET request.
+To do this, just check the request object you would be getting in your favorite framework.

-<p>⚡ What can we do with this information?</p>
+⚡ What can we do with this information?

-<p>Say you are modeling an analytics service like Google Analytics in which you are exposing an endpoint that returns you the data point depending on the requirements.
-The requirements specified here could be a large, complex JSON.</p>
+Say you are modeling an analytics service like Google Analytics in which you are exposing an endpoint that returns you the data point depending on the requirements.
+The requirements specified here could be a large, complex JSON.

-<p>Passing this query in the URL of the GET request as a query param is not convenient as it would require you to serialize and escape the JSON string before passing.</p>
+Passing this query in the URL of the GET request as a query param is not convenient as it would require you to serialize and escape the JSON string before passing.

-<p>This is a perfect use case where the complex JSON query can be passed as a request body in the HTTP GET request, giving a good user experience.</p>
+This is a perfect use case where the complex JSON query can be passed as a request body in the HTTP GET request, giving a good user experience.

-<p>⚡ So, does any popular tool uses this convention?</p>
+⚡ So, does any popular tool uses this convention?

-<p>Yes.
-ElasticSearch - one of the most popular search utilities, uses this convention.</p>
+Yes.
+ElasticSearch - one of the most popular search utilities, uses this convention.

-<p>The search endpoint of ElasticSearch is a GET endpoint where the complex search queries in JSON format are sent in the request payload.</p>
+The search endpoint of ElasticSearch is a GET endpoint where the complex search queries in JSON format are sent in the request payload.
 <hr />